George Eliot's intellectual life

 a picture of human life such as a great artist can give

-This is the first part of a short series of pieces about Middlemarch, which recently went viral on Substack.
+This is the second part of a short series of pieces about Middlemarch, which recently went viral on Substack.
 As well as these essays, I have a podcast available with Clare Carlisle, who wrote a really wonderful biography of Eliot recently.
 And if there is enough interest, I will run a zoom session for paid subscribers too.

 The first piece traced the major themes of Middlemarch.
 In this instalment, I will look at the origins of these ideas—their roots in German theology and in Spinoza, whom Eliot translated.
 Finally, I will write a piece about the historical context.